 A large banner saying “Vote Here/Vote Aquí” outside the Fig Garden Library vote center in the City of Fresno at Bullard and Marks avenues.
 Photo by Hannah Brandt.

 By Hannah Brandt

 Starting with the California 2020 primary election, Fresno and nine other counties implemented a new voting system based on a 2016 law, the California Voter’s Choice Act.
 These counties joined five others, including Madera County, that began Voter’s Choice for the 2018 midterm election.
-One of the reasons Fresno County chose to go ahead with it is that Madera County claimed to have an increase in voter turn-out with their shift to Voter’s Choice.
+Fresno County Clerk Brandi Orth said one factor in Fresno’s decision to carry out the law was Madera County’s claim to an increase in voter turn-out with their shift to Voter’s Choice.

 In Fresno County, all registered voters were sent vote-by-mail ballots 29 days before the election.
 All residents of Fresno County were allowed to register to vote on Election Day and people could cast their ballots at any of 53 vote centers or 43 drop boxes in the county.
 All the vote centers were open for voting four days before Election Day and 10 of them were open for voting 11 days before Election Day.

 Despite some successes, the launch included long lines at vote centers (which replace polling places), large numbers of mail-in ballots with incorrect details, and widespread confusion.
 Anytime changes are made to the voting system, especially ones that involve decreasing the number of places to vote in person, the vote will be suppressed.
 According to Kim Alexander, president of the nonpartisan California Voter Foundation, when Sacramento County instituted Voter’s Choice in 2018, it went from having 600 polling places to only 84 vote centers.